farao-community/farao-community.github.io/pages/docs/output-data/rao-logs/example.md

 The RAO applies the optimal preventive remedial actions on the network then re-assesses it against all CNEC constraints in the CRAC.
-In this case the most limiting element is still the preventive CNEC detected by the RAO (so we don't have any hope of improving its margin anymore), but the second most limiting element is a auto CNEC that was not in the preventive
+In this case the most limiting element is still the preventive CNEC detected by the RAO (so we don't have any hope of improving its margin anymore), but the second most limiting element is an auto CNEC that was not in the preventive
 perimeter: "NL2-BE3-O - auto".
 Most importantly, a virtual cost is created: the preventive remedial actions must have violated a soft constraint (e.g.
-MNEC or loop-flow constraint) without realising, because the constraint was on CNEC of the AUTO instant.
+MNEC or loop-flow constraint) without noticing so, because the constraint was on a CNEC of the AUTO instant.
-The following will have to take care of this.
+The following steps will have to take care of this.

 ## Contingency scenarios
-Every contingency is treated seperately:
+Every contingency is treated separately:
 - The AUTO instant is simulated to select triggered automatons (if AUTO CNECs and remedial actions exist)
 - The CURATIVE instant is optimised in a search-tree to select best curative actions